learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Exercise 2

-After conducting a survey, one of the outcomes was that 8 out of 10 of the surey subjects liked chocolate chip cookies.
+After conducting a survey, one of the outcomes was that 8 out of 10 of the survey subjects liked chocolate chip cookies.
 If three survey subjects are chosen at random **with replacement**, what is the probability that all three like chocolate chip cookies?

 ```python